 Aim: Poultry, pig and fish farming are the fastest growing agribusiness activities in East Africa.
 However, the high cost of feeds greatly hampers profitable gains for small and medium-holder farmers in these sectors.
 There is a research need for alternative sources of low-cost feed supplements.
-The proposed project will exploit the potential of insects, mainly the black soldier fly (BSF), Hermetia illucens in commercial production of a low-cost, high-quality protein source to supplement feeds for poultry, pig and fish farmers.
-Through its consortium partners, the project will create awareness and market opportunities in production of insect-based protein for the livestock industry.
-The project will work with youth and women farmer groups to build their capacity to rear BSF and market thereby ensuring farmer participation in establishment of intensive insect-based agribusiness enterprises.
-The consortium will also engage in research to assure high nutrition and microbial safety of the insect-based protein products.
+The proposed project “Improving livelihood by increasing livestock production in Africa: An agribusiness model to commercially produce high quality insect-based protein ingredients for chicken, fish and pig industries (ILIPA)” exploits the potential of insects, mainly the black soldier fly (BSF), Hermetia illucens in commercial production of a low-cost, high-quality protein source to supplement feeds for poultry, pig and fish farmers.

-Objective: The main objective of the project is to establish profitable community-led agro-enterprises for commercial production of safe and high quality insect-based feeds for the poultry, pig and fish industries to improve livelihood and promote youths and women employment through capacity building on the use of insects as a source of feed for livestock production (pig, poultry and fish).
+Objective: The main objective of the project is to establish profitable community-led agro-enterprises for commercial production of safe and high quality insect-based feeds for the poultry, pig and fish industries to improve livelihood and promote youths and women employment through capacity building on the use of insects as a source of feed for livestock production.

 - Year 1- Situation analysis, farmer mobilization, awareness creation and market exploration.

 - Year 2- Basic research, Optimization and technology up-scaling phase.

 - Year 3 – Enhance farmer groups’ contribution to the feed entrepreneurship and market chain development in Kenya.